-If you have been arrested for a federal child pornography offense you may need a competent federal criminal trial attorney.
-Being accused of a child pornography crime can adversely affect your job, personal life and standing in the community.
-If convicted of a federal child pornography charge you may be facing harsh penalties.
-It is important to retain an experienced attorney who can help you understand the charges and fight to obtain the best possible result in your case.
+If you or a loved one have been arrested for a child pornography offense you may need a competent criminal trial attorney.
+Being accused of a child pornography crime can adversely affect your job, personal life, and standing in the community.
+If convicted of a child pornography charge you may be facing harsh penalties.
+It is important to hire an experienced attorney who can help you understand the charges and fight to obtain the best possible result.

 What Is the Definition of Child Pornography?

 Both state and federal laws define child pornography as any visual depiction of sexually explicit conduct involving a person under the age of 18.
 Both prohibit the knowing possession, distribution, production, publication, duplication, sale, or printing of child pornography in any form.

 Is Child Pornography a State or Federal Offense?

 Child pornography is both a state and a federal offense.
 If you are arrested and charged with child pornography by a state law enforcement agency, state child pornography laws apply.
 If you are arrested and charged by a federal law enforcement agency, federal child pornography laws apply.